aashi-yadav/facebookclone/README.md

 # facebookclone
-made by HTML,CSS, Javascript used for toogle for drak mode.
+made by HTML,CSS, Javascript used for toogle (drak mode).